 These prices don’t include taxes.
 To convert yen prices into your local value, use a converter like Xe.com.

 BUTAOTOME’s doujin albums are sold on their official BOOTH Store.
-You can also find them on various doujin shops, with the most popular ones being Melonbooks and Toranoana.
-Each album page of this website has its list of buy links.
+You can also find them in various doujin shops, with the most popular ones being Melonbooks and Toranoana.
+Each album page of Tiramisu Cowboy has its list of buy links.

 However, except for Akiba-Hobby (be sure that there is “ovs” in the URL and not “ec”) all these shops don’t offer overseas shipping.
 You must rely on proxy/forwarding services.